 The question is tough to answer but a common one in public service job interview questions.
 The new employer wants to know why you want to leave your current job if you are employed.
 Is it because of the salary, environment, or convenience?

 Be careful when answering this question, and ensure you are well-prepared for the interview.
 Stick with facts and be direct to the point.
 Explain why you want to work with their company and focus on the future, especially if your departure from the other company was not under the best circumstances.

 4. What do you know about this company?

-As the interviewee, do thorough research about the company history, management, business, and profile.
+As the interviewee, thoroughly research the company history, management, business, and profile.
 Find out about the founders, slogan, performance, theme colours, and management team.
 It helps you to reveal hidden information about the company that other job seekers may not come across.
 You will impress the interviewers and show your interest in the job.